danielheth/wmi-client/README.md

 # wmi-client
 Wrapper around the WMI client.
-Linux and Windows WMI clients are supported.
+ONLY CentOS and Windows WMI clients are supported.

 ### Install
 ```bash